Janakpurdham railway station

 Janakpurdham Railway Station (JNKPE) is a railway station located in Dhanusha District, Madhesh province of Nepal.
 The station has single platform which is diesel-line operational.
-The first public train on this station was reached on 03 April 2022 while the inaugurated train was reached on 02 April.
+It was a narrow gauge station until 2014 since its construction in 1937.
+After reconstruction it resumed service in 2022.
 The station is a part of Jaynagar-Bijalpura-Bardibas rail section project.

 History

 Janakpur was a freight station built in 1937 to move timber to Indian Railways during British India.
-When all the timber in the area cut, the station was opened for the passenger.
+When all the timber in the area had been cut, the station opened for passengers.

-In 2014 the Nepal Janakpur Jaynagar Railway service was stopped to convert it in broad gauge line.
-A new station at Janakpur built and opened for passengers from 03 March 2022.
+From 2014 to 2019 the Railway station went through conversion of railway tracks into broad gauge line, construction of new station.
+Services resumed at the station on 03 March 2022.

-Time Table
+Services

-There are two trains a day in each direction, two to Kurtha and two to Jaynagar.
+There are total six services a day on Janakpur train station: three departing services to Jaynagar,two terminus services from Jaynagar and only a departing service to Bhangaha.
+Following is the station's newly revised time table published by Nepal Railway on 2080/03/28 of Nepalese calendar (2023/07/13 AD).